Demographics of California: African Americans

-African Americans are approximately 7 percent of the state population.
-The state percentage of African Americans has dropped in the 1990s and 2000s, though the state's overall number of African Americans has increased in that time period.
-The black population in East and West Oakland and South Central Los Angeles - places where they held the majority for decades - has greatly decreased as the black middle class has relocated to nearby suburbs, including those in the Inland Empire and Antelope Valley in Southern California and the Sacramento metropolitan area in Northern California.
-Many African Americans have also moved to the South, where their grandparents may have come from in the "Great Migration" of the mid-20th century.

-African Americans have made important contributions to the state's hip-hop and R&B music culture.
-African American musical artists born and/or raised in California include: Snoop Dogg, Dr. Dre, Ice Cube, E-40, Nate Dogg, En Vogue, Tony!
-Toni!
-Tone!, Too Short, Eazy-E, N.W.A, Keyshia Cole, Digital Underground, JJ Fad, Barry White, The Pointer Sisters, Saweetie, Tyga, Doja Cat, Blueface, and Kendrick Lamar.

-California has a number of West Indian (Afro-Caribbean American) and African immigrants from countries such as Cape Verde, Eritrea, Ethiopia, Ghana, Kenya, Nigeria, Senegal, Somalia, South Africa (including white South Africans), Tanzania, and Yemen across from the Horn of Africa.
+California has a number of West Indian (Afro-Caribbean American) and African immigrants from countries such as Cape Verde, Eritrea, Ethiopia, Ghana, Kenya, Nigeria, Senegal, Somalia, South Africa, Tanzania, and Yemen across from the Horn of Africa.
 Immigrants from these countries have established communities in a number of cities in the state, such as Little Ethiopia in West Los Angeles.
 In addition to the Ethiopian community in Los Angeles, there is a significant Ethiopian population in Oakland/Berkeley.
 Nuer refugees from South Sudan have migrated to the Sacramento area.
 There are Cape Verdean communities in Solano County, the Santa Clara Valley, and the San Diego area.
 As of 2019, there are 13,061 Jamaicans in the state.

-There is a Louisiana Creole community in California.